Learn process safety lessons without repeating mistakes

-Subscription to the Loss Prevention Bulletin will give you access to this excellent source of reference material.
+Subscription to LPB will give you access to this excellent source of reference material.
 Key features include:

 - six new issues per year

-- case studies demonstrating the hazards of real process and plant
+- case studies demonstrating the hazards of real processes and plants

 - technical articles offering practical advice on specific hazards, process safety management systems and good safety practice